-I bring you great tidings of joy from the Classic City of Athens and from the gorgeous campus of the University of Georgia.
-It is my distinct honor to serve as the 73rd president of the UGA Alumni Association.
-I look forward to meeting each of you when you visit campus or at events in your areas.
+I am humbled to serve the Bulldog Nation as the 74th president of the UGA Alumni Association.
+I look forward to meeting the university’s many alumni, students, parents and friends when you visit campus or at events in your hometowns.

-Each of you can count on the Alumni Association Board of Directors and me to support the best interests and traditions of Georgia’s flagship university and its graduates.
-I encourage you to return to campus soon.
-A visit to the Classic City will surely renew your soul.
+Each of you can count on the UGA Alumni Association Board of Directors to support the best interests and traditions of Georgia’s flagship university and its more than 288,000 living graduates.
+Our dedicated staff in Athens and Atlanta, led by Executive Director of Alumni Relations Meredith Gurley Johnson (BSFCS ’00), stands ready to serve you.
+I encourage you to get involved, give generously and come see us on campus soon!